tchustz/whTest/wk1day2session1.md

 This introduces TDD.
 Use this session to support apprentices in getting Jest set up and running.
 Apprentices will be organising their code using `module.exports` and `require`.
 In our next session they can practice setting this up again themselves.
 You might want to expand on more of the [Jest expect](https://jestjs.io/docs/en/expect) API.
 Those who need stretch objectives should try to use a few different expects i.e. objectContaining, not.objectContaining, toHaveProperty

-## Assignment
+## Assessment Criterua

-They can practice the family tree again.
+They can practice the family tree again if they finish this early

 ## Additional Reading